Java Console Is Incompatible With Firefox 6

 Expect this issue to continue in future Firefox versions unless Oracle start updating Java more quickly… The error occurs when you update Firefox, after Firefox restarts you see the “Java Console Is Incompatible With Firefox” message.

-Java Console is an add-on in Firefox installed by Oracle’s Java program (used by most people).
-If you have several old versions of Java installed on your computer then you will also have several versions of the Java Console add-on in Firefox – you will receive the ‘Java Console Is Incompatible With Firefox 6.0’ error message for each and every version of the Java Console add-on in Firefox.
+Java Console is an add-on in Firefox installed by Oracle’s popular Java program.
+If you have several old versions of it installed on your computer then you will also have several versions of the Java Console add-on in Firefox – you will receive the ‘Java Console Is Incompatible With Firefox 6.0’ error message for each and every version of the Java Console add-on in Firefox.

 Is There A New Version?
 No. Checking Firefox add-ons for updates will not find any newer version of Java Console that is compatible with Firefox 6.0